fmeier/fmeier.github.io/_includes/cv.md

 </tr>
  <tr>
   <td class='col-md-3'>March 2023</td>
   <td> We've open-sourced CortexBench and VC-1, find details on our <a href="https://eai-vc.github.io"> website </a>!
-In short, CortexBench is a benchmark to evalaute visual foundation models for robotics on 17 simulated robotics tasks, and VC-1, a visual foundation model that on average achieves SOTA on all 17 tasks!
+In short, CortexBench is a benchmark to evaluate visual foundation models for robotics on 17 simulated robotics tasks, and VC-1, a visual foundation model that on average achieves SOTA on all 17 tasks!
 We summarize our findings on training VC-1 in our paper <a href="https://ai.meta.com/research/publications/where-are-we-in-the-search-for-an-artificial-visual-cortex-for-embodied-intelligence/">Where are we in the search for an Artificial Visual Cortex for Embodied Intelligence?</a>, you can find the code <a href="https://github.com/facebookresearch/eai-vc/"> here </a> </td>
 </tr>
 <tr>
   <td class='col-md-3'>January 2021</td>